apache/drill/_docs/tutorials/learn-drill-with-the-mapr-sandbox/020-getting-to-know-the-drill-sandbox.md

     sqlline version 1.1.6
     0: jdbc:drill:>

-In distributed mode, the warden attempts to start Drill automatically when Drill is defined as service.
+In distributed mode, [Warden](http://doc.mapr.com/display/MapR/Apache+Drill+Installation+Overview) attempts to start Drill automatically when Drill is defined as service.

 [Starting SQLLine outside the sandbox]({{ site.baseurl }}/docs/starting-stopping-drill) for use with Drill requires entering more options than are shown here.